 Hard-set dog treat icing is something many folks are keen to try.
 Sugar-based human royal icing is not suitable for dogs, but arrowroot or tapioca flour and water can be used to make a basic hard-set icing.
 It’s sugar-free, but still high GI (and low value-add other than looks), so this sort of icing is still best reserved for extra special treats.
 It’s also prone to cracking unless the treats are carefully prepped and/or additional ingredients are added to the icing mixture.
 Adding extra ingredients can help it dry and set with a little flex to reduce cracking.
 I’ve had good success including small amounts of cream cheese, honey, peanut butter, and/or molasses to starch icings.

 Melt-and Set Dog Treat Coatings and Dips

 Melt-and-set toppings or coatings, like yogurt or carob, are easy alternatives to traditional icing.
-These can be used with homemade treats or to dress-up ready made treats for special occasions or gifts.
+These can be used with homemade treats or to dress-up bought dog treats for special occasions or gifts.
 See our stacked star Christmas tree dog treats for an example of making special treats with melt-and-set decorations.
 Check our our carob dipped dog treats for an example using ready made treats.

 Other DIY Dog Treat Decorating Ideas

 Your imagination is the limit when it comes to decorating homemade dog treats!
 Combining different decorating methods (our mummy bone Halloween dog treats are still one of my favourite creations), using press-in feature toppings like mini carob drop kisses or small pieces of fruits or vegetables, and adding dog-safe sprinkles to the tops of treats before baking are all methods we sometimes use when making treats.